Melvin Booker: Personal life

 While playing for the Grand Rapids Mackers in the 1995–1996 CBA season, Booker met Veronica Gutiérrez.
 The two became close and had a son, Devin, who was born on October 30, 1996.
 The two never married and Gutiérrez would take care of their son Devin while his father played pro basketball in Europe and Asia.
 During the summers, Booker would bring his son to his games which helped to drive Devin's interest in basketball.
 After Melvin Booker retired from pro basketball in 2008, he returned to his hometown of Moss Point, Mississippi and brought his son with him so he could help train him to become a successful basketball player.
 Booker was hired as an assistant coach for basketball at his alma mater, Moss Point High School, in 2011.

-His only child and son, Devin Booker, played for the University of Kentucky Wildcats basketball team during their nearly undefeated 2014–15 NCAA season and currently plays for the Phoenix Suns.
+His only child, Devin Booker, played for the University of Kentucky Wildcats basketball team during their nearly undefeated 2014–15 NCAA season, was then drafted by and plays for the Phoenix Suns.